Alawi Sultanate: Military

 Traditionally, dynasties in Morocco used a clientele system where in exchange for royal favours they received support from allied tribal groups and Sufi orders.
 This also extended to the military where soldiers where derived from these groups and mercenaries.
 In Moulay Isma'il's eyes, this was not a totally reliable system for maintaining a strong central government and uniting the country due to soldiers of tribes having loyalty to their own tribes and members of Sufi orders pledging allegiance to the head of the order.
-Furthermore, while the Alaouite dynasty did form alliances with Arab and Berber tribes throughout Morocco, they lacked a distinct tribal power-base.
+Furthermore, while the Alawi dynasty did form alliances with Arab and Berber tribes throughout Morocco, they lacked a distinct tribal power-base.
 Isma'il understood the need to create a permanent organised army and loyal army to consolidate his rule and reunite the then-fractured country.
 Moroccan historian, Abdallah Laroui, notes "the military role of the army was secondary in comparison to its administrative and political function".

 Initially, Moulay Isma'il recruited soldiers from the Udaya along with Arab Ma'qil troops he inherited from the Saadis.
 Isma'il was linked to this tribe a fictive kinship through his mother who was a slave of a sub-tribe of the Udaya and the Alawis, in general, were linked to it after through intermarriage.
 Other guich tribes included the Sheraga and Sherarda.
 To address the need for a reliable army, Isma'il established a black slave army known as the Black Guard or Abid al-Bukhari.
 This army was partly modelled on the Ottoman Janissaries and earlier Maghrebi tribal forces.
 According to the historian Amira Bennison, after they were recruited, they became a "self-perpetuating servile kin-group defined by service to the sultan" and were later described as a qabila (tribe) of the army.
 Their tribal aspect was heightened through blood relations that developed between the Black Guard and the Alawis through concubines from the Black Guard.
 She describes the Alawi army as having the "character of a black sharifian tribal confederation".
 Isma'il also relied on an army derived from Berber tribes in the Rif known as the Jaysh al-Rifi which was stationed in Tangier and its hinterlands.